 She asked me the color number of the paint I had selected.
 I told her.
 Her response will stick to me until my dying day.

 “Oh my,” Linda said.
 “It must look like a canary exploded on your wall!”

 She nailed it.
 It did look like a bright yellow canary had exploded on my wall.

 Linda suggested a different color number.
 I went to the paint store and looked at the sample.
 “This can’t be right.
 It looks too beige,” I thought.
 Then I reminded myself about the gaudy, bright streaks of canary splatter I painted on my wall.
 I asked the nice paint clerk to mix me up the paint color Linda suggested.

 By the end of the day my living room walls glowed a rich, warm, golden color.
 I loved the way it reflected the sunlight.
 It was perfect.
 It was Linda, after all, who suggested it.

 Linda’s decorating experience ranges from vacation condos to commercial businesses to homes just like yours.
 She listens to learn what makes you happy.
 Then she pulls together furniture, fabric, odds and ends to create spaces that compel you to come home, relax, enjoy and share.

 Linda may be the designer, but I’m the writer.
-So, I’m making it my job to keep you up to speed on Linda’s progress as she gets LaBella Casa ready to open its doors.
+So, I’m making it my job to keep you up to speed on Linda’s newest projects.

 Linda’s older and wiser sister…